 However, because of this, the majority of IoT devices on the market today continue to suffer from security flaws and hijacked devices.
 These devices offer substantial security risks to users and are frequently the target of major cyberattacks like Man-in-the-Middle (MITM) attacks, DDoS, or brute-force password attempts since they lack the necessary built-in security features to defend against cyber threats.

 Home invasions are now included on the list of IoT’s most alarming possible threats as it links the physical and digital worlds.
 According to statistics, a significant portion of IoT attacks globally involves cameras and routers that have been hacked.
+It’s not always that you get to find a place in a safe area such as these apartments for rent in Augusta, GA.

 What should you do to improve cyber security trends while using IoT devices?